 Losing Ourselves for Others Is Still Losing

-At the most fundamental level, what I fear is a willingness to bend one’s will in the extreme, to adopt altered political or other personal ideologies, to throw away precious dollars on pointless diets, to tinker and tweak and never feel good enough, to spend countless hours at activities of no interest, and in general, to tie one’s true self up into knots in order to attract, to please, to hang onto – a man.
+At the most fundamental level, what I fear is a willingness to bend one’s will in the extreme, to adopt altered political or other personal ideologies, to throw away precious dollars on pointless diets, to tinker and tweak and never feel good enough, to spend countless hours at activities and tasks of no interest, and in general, to tie one’s true self up into knots in order to attract, to please, to hang onto – a man.

 To some degree, I’ve experienced this in my own life, in marriage.
 But I was well-schooled long before that, in most relationships which taught me to please others first, and myself, last.
 At midlife, I still feel the tug from time to time, but I am beginning to distinguish reasonable compromise from giving myself away, particularly when in a relationship.